Pop Culture Madness!

 Protesters requested a permit to levitate the Pentagon 300 feet in the air, through songs and chants, to exorcise it of its evil and end the Vietnam War.
 Authorities agreed to only 3 feet.

-The original London Bridge in London was relocated to Lake Havasu City, Arizona in 1967.
-Built in the 1830's and spanned the River Thames, it was taken apart and the bricks were numbered to be reconstructed at the Lake Havasu, Arizona location.
+The original London Bridge in London was relocated to Lake Havasu City, Arizona, in 1967.
+Built in the 1830s and spanning the River Thames, it was taken apart, and the bricks were numbered to be reconstructed at the Lake Havasu, Arizona, location.

 Audrey Hepburn suffered from a severe water phobia.
 While shooting Two for the Road, Albert Finney had to throw her into a swimming pool.
 During filming, divers were placed off-camera for her comfort.
 The fear on her face during the scene is real.